BrailleBennett/vi-access/README.md

 ## Who is this for?

-This pack is intended for users who play Minecraft Fabric 1.21 and want to install accessibility improvements and optimizations on their clients.
+This pack is intended for users who play Minecraft Java Edition, and want to install accessibility improvements and optimizations on their clients in a pain free way.

 ## Custom Keybinds

 - F4 – Open Minecraft Access's Access Menu
 - F6 – Manage Audio Navigation settings
 - Delete – Toggle "only attack when cooldown is full" (default is off)
-- U – Toggle being able to strip logs (default is stripping enabled)
 - C – Hold to zoom in, release to return to default zoom
 - B – Narrate the current target with Jade
 - N – Narrate the current target with Minecraft Access